Emergency Room Mistakes

 The emergency room is a place we go when we have a sudden or drastic health issue that requires immediate attention.
 When you are treated negligently and it causes you further injury, you may have a medical negligence claim.

 How We Can Help

 Even though the emergency room is a fast-paced, high-stress environment, that does not mean that medical professionals can provide sub-standard diagnosis or treatment.
 If your physician or nurse acted negligently, your injury may have resulted in other consequences like deteriorated health, lost wages, steep medical bills, and loss of normal life.
 These are what we call damages, and if you have a medical malpractice claim you may be entitled to compensation for damages.

-If you’re wondering if you have a medical malpractice case, the best thing you should do is contact an experienced Illinois personal injury attorney.
+If you’re wondering if you have a medical malpractice case, the best thing you should do is contact an experienced medical malpractice attorney.
 We offer free consultations and would be happy to listen to your situation and help you explore your options.
 The most important thing is helping you heal and get the recovery you need.
 Please give us a call if you would like to learn how we can help.